 This is the hand that raised the kids

 Look at a house from a poor woman’s point of view.
 It is more than a shelter for sleeping and eating; it is also a woman’s primary workspace.
 Whether this work is paid or not may change over a lifetime.
-When children are young, a woman may work mainly as an unpaid householder.
-But a shelter can also be a place where she earns her living.
-If she is disabled, she can do home-based jobs such as sewing.
-Even if she is a peddler traveling around the city, she must prepare the goods at home.
-An older woman sets up a small store right at the front door.
-She cures the sick and cares for children at home.
+When children are young, a woman may work mainly as an unpaid housekeeper.
+However, a shelter can also be a place where she earns her living.
+If she is disabled, she can do home-based jobs, such as sewing.
+If she is a peddler traveling around the city, she must prepare her goods at home.
+An older woman can set up a small store right at the front door.
+She can cure the sick and care for children at home.
 The list of activities seems endless.
-Oh, there is one thing she is not likely to do at home: retire.
+There is one thing she is not likely to do at home: retire.

-The error of many governments’ discussions about the home is to assume that men and women use it in the same way.
-Participants at UN meetings about economic development, including urban planners, academicians and scientists, often talk about a home from a male perspective–as a place that you leave when you go to work.
-It is as if a home were a “private” space without connection to the “public” arena of commerce and politics.
-From a working woman’s point of view, this “private” space cannot be separated from outside life.
+One error of many governments’ discussions about the home is assuming that men and women use it in the same way.
+Participants at UN meetings about economic development, including urban planners, academics, and scientists, often talk about a home from a male perspective: a place that you leave when you go to work.
+Home is considered a private space without connections to the public arena of commerce and politics.
+From a working woman’s point of view, this private space cannot be separated from their public life.

-Reproduction, production and consumption are the three pillars of a household economy.
-A woman is the fourth pillar and she must keep the others balanced or the whole family suffers.
-If her job requires long distance travel and there is no day-care facility at work, she must find alternative care for the children.
-In many families this means that daughters will drop out of school to help the family survive.
+Reproduction, production, and consumption are the three pillars of a household economy.
+A woman is the fourth pillar, and she must keep the others balanced to take care of the whole family.
+If her job requires long-distance travel, and there is no daycare facility at work, she must find alternative care for the children.
+In many families, daughters drop out of school to help the family survive.
 Women must also consider their responsibilities as consumers of goods and services.
-A home’s location near a good school, a water pump, quality public services, and stores is as important for family welfare as low-cost housing.
+A home’s location near a good school, water pumps, quality public services, and stores is as important for a family’s welfare as low-cost housing.

-These are some critical gender and shelter issues that need to be remembered in the final deliberations of defining the post-2015 agenda.
-They are conditions many of us know exist, but they are not always reflected in the outcome of a UN consultation.
-If anything, policy-makers are prone to apply a double standard to women and shelter issues.
+These are some critical gender and housing issues that need to be remembered in the Sustainable Development Goals.
+These issues cover living conditions that many of us know exist but are not always reflected in the outcome of a UN consultation.
+Policy-makers are prone to apply a double standard to women and shelter issues.
 They do not mind bringing women into the picture when referring to personal security or family life.
-They are less inclined to listen when women declare that housing is not a personal matter, but a political one.
-Women want and should have more decision-making power about house rights—including issues related to land and other assets.
+However, they are less inclined to listen when women declare that housing is a political matter.
+Women want and should have more decision-making power about housing rights, including issues related to land and other assets.

-At stake are women’s rights to speak out against economic and social policies that create conflicts between women’s multiple roles.
+Women’s rights are at stake when speaking about socioeconomic policies that create conflicts between women’s multiple roles.
 For example, to increase women’s economic participation, policies may favor foreign investments in export-oriented trade zones that attract a female work force.
-But these jobs are often incompatible with women’s duties at home.
-There are few support services for child-care in these industrial parks even if management openly approves of working mothers.
+However, these jobs are often incompatible with women’s duties at home.
+There are few support services for childcare in these industrial parks even if management openly approves of working mothers.

-Another example is how poverty affects family planning.
-Poor women may have access to family planning services, but even quality services do not guarantee women “reproductive choice.”
-Women and health activists point out that in some Latin American countries, women appear to have access to a variety of family planning methods, but they still undergo mass sterilization because of poverty.
-They simply cannot afford to give up workdays or extra money for visits to health clinics.
-True freedom of choice about family planning is possible only when there are economic opportunities as well.
-But these have declined for women due to the global economic crisis and higher fees for public services.
+Another example of this conflict between socioeconomic policies and women’s many roles is how poverty affects family planning.
+Poor women may have access to family planning services, but quality services do not guarantee that women have the choice to make decisions about reproduction.
+Women and health activists point out that in some Latin American countries, women appear to have access to a variety of family planning methods, but still undergo mass sterilization due to of poverty.
+They simply cannot afford to give up work days or extra money for visits to health clinics.
+True family planning is only possible when there are economic opportunities as well.
+These economic opportunities have declined for women due to the global economic crisis and higher fees for public services.

-What will count in the future?
-UN negotiations on the so-called Post-2015 development agenda (the UN development targets from 2015 to 2018) that marginalize women’s view about how work and family fits into economic development fail to uncover.
-One important message from the International labor Organiation and the Beijing Platform for Action is that creating compatibility between work and family is crucial to attaining sustainable development.
-Let the women who speak from real life situations have an equal say in how family and work fits into the bigger pictures.
+As we look to the future, I think of one important message from the International Labor Organization and the Beijing Platform for Action.
+To create compatibility between work and family, it is crucial to attain sustainable development.
+Let the women who speak from real-life situations have an equal say in how family and work fits into the bigger pictures.